azad6026/nikpro-source/content/blog/flexbox-explained-in-a-simple-way-with-examples-part-1.md

   .flex-container{
     display: -webkit-flex; /* Safari */
     display: flex;
+  }
-  }<br /> Or to show it just like an inline element:
+ Or to show it just like an inline element:
   .flex-container {
     display: -webkit-inline-flex; /* Safari */
     display: inline-flex;